d-wolf/flutter_drift_samples/README.md

 # Flutter Drift Sample

 Shows how to use [drift](https://pub.dev/packages/drift) by modelling a simple relational DB with a parent - child relationship using a foreign key constraints including cascade delete.
+The example follows a domain driven approach where the [domain entities](lib/domain/entities/) are decoupled from the [DB access objects](lib/data/models/).

 ![alt text](doc/relationship.svg)